 Can you eat asparagus raw in a salad?

 Some people eat raw asparagus salad or shaved asparagus salad without cooking.
 However, it can be tough, especially the woody bottom parts of the asparagus.
-Shredding it into a salad will make asparagus easy to eat, or saute it lightly in oil before adding it to the salad.
+Shredding it into a salad (or using a vegetable peeler) will make asparagus easy to eat, or saute it lightly in oil before adding it to the salad.

 Can you eat cooked asparagus cold?